nirajmalpani/loan_management_api/README.md

 An API which facilitates the working of a minimal loan management system

-**Theme of the API**
+**Background of the API**

 - There are three types of users:- Customer, Agent, Admin<br/>
 - Customer is the client who makes a request for the loan<br/>
-- Agent is the middleman associated with the bank who has certain authourities such as edit loans,<br/>
-  listing users, and making loan request on behalf of customer<br/>
+- Agent is the middleman associated with the bank who has certain authourities such as edit loans, listing users, and making loan request on behalf of customer<br/>
 - Admin is the highest authority who can approve or reject a loan <br/>
 - Admin, cutomers and agents can login<br/>
-- When an agent will signup a request will be sent to the admin for approvalxxxxxx<br/>
 - A loan has entities such as principle, interest rate, months to repay, emi and status<br/>
 - The value of interest rate would depend on the value of principlexxxxxxxxx<br/>
 - The loan can have 3 kinds of status: Approved, New or Rejected